 What Employers Must Do

 It is part of employers duty to hold a safe environment for all the workers.
 Employers must have policies and procedures to prevent sexual harassment in the first place.
 These policies must be enforced at all times and employers must inform their employees of these policies.
-They must have clear reporting procedures for if an employee feels that have encountered sexual harassment in the workplace.
+They must have clear reporting procedures for if an employee feels that they have encountered sexual harassment in the workplace.
 Everyone in the workplace must be trained on what sexual harassment is as well as how to deal with it.
 Many companies do this through learning modules and videos.
 If someone feels they have been sexually harassed in the workplace, then the employer must thoroughly investigate the situation.
 They should do something in order to prevent it from happening again.
 The actions that they take must not be adverse to the victim of sexual harassment.

 Sexual harassment is an issue that shouldn’t be taken lightly.
 It can happen to anyone anywhere.
 You may have even seen it as innocent.
-Many are victim to sexual harassment and do not even know it.
-You need someone who will put your mind as ease.
+Many are victim of sexual harassment and do not even know it.
+You need someone who will put your mind at ease.
 This whole situation is scary to be in.
 You need someone who is experienced as sexual harassment attorney in Los Angeles and will fight for you.
 JML Law, A Professional Law Corporation is here to help you.
 Simply call them today for a free consultation at 818-610-8800 or use this contact form.